Brand Identity

 But how do these characteristics become visible and tangible?
 There are countless examples of the levels on which you can “experience” a brand.
 A Coke bottle can be felt.
 The song “Sail away” acoustically conveys freedom and masculinity for Becks.
 Miele washing machines are heavier than others.

 And it goes without saying that this area of the brand image also includes the corporate design.
-So, which colors convey which characteristics?
+So, which colours convey which characteristics?
 Which font on the website shows which emotion?
 Do we work with images, with people or with factual graphics?
 This field is huge.
-If you don't have a specialist for this, then make it your routine to always ask the following question:
+If you don’t have a specialist for this, then make it your routine to always ask the following question:

 The big picture – more than the sum of its parts